sdclarke/recc/README.md

 More information about `recc` and `BuildGrid` can be found in the [presentation][] we gave at Bazelcon 2018, and on this [blog post][].

 `recc` is in active development and in use at [Bloomberg](techat).
 On Linux it primarily supports gcc; and on Solaris/Aix it supports vendor compilers.
-We would like add support for clang in the future.
+Clang support is currently (very) experimental.

 For information regarding contributing to this project, please read the [Contribution guide](CONTRIBUTING.md).